 Echefu noted that TStv has the right content and premium product to satisfy the growing demand of Nigerians.

-“It would assist ABS take Nollywood and Sport to great heights.
-Their sport channels is the bomb!
-EPL, La liga, and Champion League are amazing!
+“It would assist ABS to take Nollywood and Sport to great heights.
+Their sports channels are the bomb!
+EPL, La Liga, and Champion League are amazing!